Tell us a little about yourself (family, kids, pets, etc)

-What do you do for a living and how long have you been in that position?
+What do you do for a living and how long have you been working in this position?

-What do you enjoy most about your role in the school system?
-What is the most challenging?
+What do you enjoy most about your job?
+What are some of the challenges?

-How do you find balance between the many hats you wear?
+How do you find balance between work and family?

-What advice would you give to someone interested in working as a mental health professional?
+What advice would you give to those interested in the agriculture industry?

 Join our list